Sojourn, a Sjogin IIIa

 Sjogin III, a Paul Gartside design, is a sturdy, seaworthy daysailer that evolved as a smaller, trailerable version of the 22ft double-ender Sjogin.
 Click here to read how the Sjogin plans came to be.

-This build will be a challenge, not only is it about 10 time larger (by displacement) than my previous builds, Gartside plans, while beautifully drawn do not come with instructions.
-And to increase the degree of difficulty I am modifying the plans quite a bit, stretching the length, 10% to 20 1/2', removing the centerboard, experimenting with bilge keels, or twin keels (depending on the design or definition), and adding the small Sjogin cabin.
+This build was a challenge, not only was it about 10 time larger (by displacement) than my previous builds, Gartside plans, while beautifully drawn do not come with instructions.
+And to increase the degree of difficulty I modifyed the plans quite a bit, stretching the length, 10% to 20 1/2', removing the centerboard, experimenting with bilge keels, or twin keels (depending on the design or definition), and adding the small Sjogin cabin.
 And if that's not enough planked it with Vendia Marine Planks a product that while favorably reviewed in WoodenBoat Magazine had not been used in the US until now.

 Materials: Building a boat is material intensive, and since boat building is a pastime for me, I've tried to keep my ecological footprint in check.
 Another nice aspect of working with Paul Gartside is his philosophy of using locally sourced and sustainable products when possible.